cloudbuster11/bonzai-hotel/README.md

 # bonzai-hotel

-A responsive webpage for learning purposes.
+A responsive webpage created for learning purposes.
-Only links in nav is functional.
+Only links in nav and Book Now button is functional.
-Cards with hover effects.
+Cards with zoom effects.